Thinking about going to uni? There’s more than one way to get a degree…

 What qualifications will I get?
 You’ll receive a Doctorate of Philosophy (PhD) on completion of the course.
 Other types of Doctoral degrees include Higher Doctorates, New Route PhDs, and Professional Doctorates.

-Other types of degrees
+Other degree types

 Conversion course, degree apprenticeship, professional qualification, higher national certificate.